 EPA's sole role is to regulate pollution and it has independent authority to make regulatory decisions under the Environment Protection Act 1970.
 EPA aspires to create a healthy environment that supports a liveable and prosperous Victoria.
 By effectively regulating pollution in Victoria, EPA strives to deliver clean air, healthy waterways, safe land and minimal disturbances from noise and odour for Victorians.

-Find out more by visiting the EPA website
+Find out more by visiting the EPA website.

-Department of Health (DoH)
+Department of Health and Human Services

-- help avoid workplace injuries occurring
+- helping prevent workplace injuries occurring

-For more information, visit the VWA website
+For more information, visit the WorkSafe website.

 The Victorian Asbestos Eradication Agency (VAEA)